-Imputation on our data is always done on aggregated data, union or average.
+Imputation on our data is always performed on aggregated data, either union or average.
 Before imputation, we allow users to fill in missing dialect data with parent language data, assuming typological similarity (e.g., filling American English with English data).
-This method is applied across all imputation quality test and downstream tasks (see section \ref{sec:appendixE}).
+This method is applied across all imputation quality tests and downstream tasks (see section \ref{sec:appendixE}).

-We follow the imputation quality test from \citet{li2024comparison}, where 20\% of non-missing data is randomly removed, imputed, and the imputed values $y_{\mathsf{pred}}$ are compared to the original values $y_{\mathsf{true}}$ using a metric $\mathcal{L}$.
+We follow the imputation quality test from \citet{li2024comparison}, where $20\%$ of non-missing data is randomly removed, imputed, and the imputed values $y_{\mathsf{pred}}$ are compared to the original values $y_{\mathsf{true}}$ using a metric $\mathcal{L}$.
 Metrics $\mathcal{L}$ include accuracy, precision, recall, and F1 for union data (binary), and RMSE/MAE for average data (continuous).
 We optimize RMSE for average data to penalize outliers and F1 for union data due to class imbalance (more 0s).
 The method that optimizes $\mathcal{L}$ is selected as the best imputation approach.

 We compare $k$-NN, MIDASpy, and SoftImpute against mean imputation as a baseline.
-Note that there are two additional steps used in this methodology, depending on the imputation method.
+Note that two additional steps are used in this methodology, depending on the imputation method.

 \paragraph{$k$-NN Imputation} We perform a hyperparameter search over $k = 3, 6, 9, 12, 15$ using 5-fold cross-validation to select $k$, optimizing $\mathcal{L}$, prior to comparing $k$-NN with other imputation methods.